 Talen Energy is one of the largest competitive power generation and infrastructure companies in North America.
-Talen owns and/or controls approximately 13,000 megawatts of generating capacity in wholesale U.S. power markets, principally in the Mid-Atlantic, Texas and Montana.
+Talen owns and/or controls a diverse generation portfolio consisting of approximately 12,400 megawatts of generating capacity in wholesale U.S. power markets, principally in the Mid-Atlantic, Texas and Montana.